-Genetic mystery of Behcet's disease unfolds along the ancient Silk RoadJanuary 6th, 2013 in Genetics /
+Genetic mystery of Behcet's disease unfolds along the ancient Silk RoadJanuary 6, 2013 in Medicine & Health / Genetics

 Researchers have identified four new regions on the human genome associated with Behcet's disease, a painful and potentially dangerous condition found predominantly in people with ancestors along the Silk Road.
 For nearly 2,000 years, traders used this 4,000-mile network linking the Far East with Europe to exchange goods, culture and, in the case of the Silk Road disease, genes.
 National Institutes of Health researchers and their Turkish and Japanese collaborators published their findings in the Jan.
 6, 2013, advance online issue of Nature Genetics.